PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Experiments

 \subsection{Experimental Setup}

-We build PoLi-RL upon the Qwen3-8B \citep{Qwen3-2025} model using the \textit{ms-swift} framework \citep{MS-SWIFT-AAAI-2024} for RL training.
+We build PoLi-RL upon the Qwen3 \citep{Qwen3-2025} model family (0.6B, 4B, and 8B) using the \textit{ms-swift} framework \citep{MS-SWIFT-AAAI-2024} for RL training.
+Detailed hyperparameter configurations are provided in Appendix~\ref{sec:hyper}.
 All experiments are conducted on the official C-STS dataset \citep{C-STS-EMNLP-2023}.
 Following prior work, we use Spearman correlation as the primary metric and Pearson as the secondary.
-We compare our method against three baseline categories: First, the discriminative models in the cross-encoder setting.
-Second, powerful generative LLMs, such as Flan-UL \citep{UL-2023}, Flan-T5 \citep{FLAN-T5-2022} and Tk-Instruct \citep{TK-INSTRUCT-2022}.
-Finally, our own SFT and few-shot implementations on Qwen3-8B for direct comparison.
+We compare our method against three baseline categories: First, discriminative models in the cross-encoder setting, such as SimCSE \citep{SimCSE-EMNLP-2021}.
+Second, state-of-the-art proprietary and open-source reasoning models, including Deepseek-R1 \citep{Deepseek-R1-2025}, GPT-4 \citep{GPT-4-2023}, GPT-4o, Flan-T5 \citep{FLAN-T5-2022} , Tk-Instruct \citep{TK-INSTRUCT-2022}, etc. Finally, our own SFT and few-shot implementations on Qwen3 backbones for direct comparison.